mschneiderwng/rift/README.md

       rift send src/data@snap1 user@remote:back/src/data -p "mbuffer -r 1M" -p "pv -s {size}"

 Options:
-  -p, --pipes TEXT              Command which zfs send should pipe to before zfs recv.
+  -p, --pipe TEXT               Command which zfs send should pipe to before zfs recv.
   -S, --zfs-send-option TEXT    Options passed to zfs send.
 Can be used multiple times (default: '-w').
   -R, --zfs-recv-option TEXT    Options passed to zfs recv.
 Can be used multiple times (default: '-s', '-u', '-F').
   -s, --source-ssh-option TEXT  ssh options like -o "Compression=yes" for source.
 Can be used multiple times.